sailfishos-applications/daily-comics/README.md

 - Provides comics and cartoons in various languages
 - Covers a multitude of topics and styles

-## Translating Daily Comics (l10n / i18n)
-If you want to translate Daily Comics to a language it does not support yet or improve an extant translation, please [read the translations-README](./translations#readme).

 ## Screenshots of Daily Comics
 |       |       |       |
 | :---: | :---: | :---: |